-Your doctor may order a BUN test as part of a routine checkup.
-It may be one of several blood tests that you get.
+Your doctor may order a BUN test as part of a routine checkup when a comprehensive metabolic panel (CMP) or basic metabolic panel (BMP) blood test is taken.

 If you have a kidney condition, the test is a way to check what your BUN levels are before you start a medication or treatment.
-Also, it’s standard for a BUN test to be given when you’re in the hospital for certain conditions.
+It’s also standard to perform a BUN test when you’re in the hospital for certain conditions.

-Tell your doctor if you have the following symptoms, which can be signs that something is wrong with your kidneys:
+Tell your doctor if you have any of the following symptoms, which can indicate that something is wrong with your kidneys:

-It may feel a little bit sore afterward, but you can go straight back to your everyday activities.
+It may feel a little sore afterward, but you can go straight back to your regular activities.

 Your doctor’s office will send the blood sample to a lab to be analyzed.
 You should get the results in a few days, depending on how fast the lab and your doctor’s office can work.

 Your result will be a number that measures how much BUN is in your blood.
-The range considered normal is between 7 to 20 milligrams per deciliter.
-(A milligram is a very tiny amount -- more than 28,000 to an ounce, and a deciliter is equal to about 3.4 ounces).
+The range considered normal is 7-20 milligrams per deciliter.
+(A milligram is a very tiny amount—with over 28,000 milligrams in an ounce, and a deciliter is equal to about 3.4 ounces).

 If your test results are not in that range, talk to your doctor.